Altamoon/altamoon-plugins/packages/hello-world/README.md

 There is no environment limitation. index.js file is the complete plugin file that needs to be served by any server (NodeJS, Nginx, Apache...).
 This instruction is based on a simple NodeJS server installed as NPM package.

-- Clone the repository and go the plugin folder (`cd biduul-plugins/packages/hello-world`)
+- Clone the repository and go the plugin folder (`cd altamoon-plugins/packages/hello-world`)
 - Run `npm ci` to install dependencies.
 - Run `npm start` to run a simple HTTP server.
-- Use "Add custom plugin" Biduul feature and paste `http://localhost:8082/index.js` to add the plugin.
+- Use "Add custom plugin" Altamoon feature and paste `http://localhost:8082/index.js` to add the plugin.
-- If you make a change to index.js file you need to reload Biduul via Ctrl + R.
+- If you make a change to index.js file you need to reload Altamoon via Ctrl + R.